Real topological Hochschild homology via the norm and Real Witt vectors: Witt vectors of rings with anti-involution

 \end{remark} We now consider how the $p$-typical Real Witt vectors are related to Real topological Hochschild homology.
 Let $A$ be an $E_{\sigma}$-ring.
-Recall that there is a restriction map \eqref{eq:restriction maps}.
-Since the family $\cR$ is defined in Section \ref{sec: model structure} does not contain $\mu_p^k$ and the family $\cF[\mu_p]$ does not contain $\mu_p^k$ for any $k\ge 1$, on $\mu_{p^k}$-fixed points, we do not need to distinguish between these two families.
+Since the family $\cR$ does not contain $\mu_{p^k}$ and the family $\cF[\mu_p]$ does not contain $\mu_{p^k}$ for any $k\ge 1$, on $\mu_{p^k}$-fixed points, we do not need to distinguish between these two.